 Republic of Serbia is a member of the UN, Council of Europe, PFP, BSEC and CEFTA.
-It is also an EU membership applicant and a self-declared neutral country.
+It is also the EU membership candidate and a self-declared neutral country.

 Apart from this, Republic of Serbia develops its relations with neighbor countries based on the principles of good-neighborliness, mutual respect of sovereignty, independence and territorial integrity, equality and solving of open issues through political dialogue, based on the principles of international law or with international legal help.